stockphrase/no-silo/content/resources/open-handbook/chapter-2.md

 ---

-## Taking critical notes
+### Taking critical notes

 One objective of the annotations described in the previous chapter is to help you create a `critical outline` during a subsequent reading.
 The objective in the critical outline is to boil the entire argument down to its essence, without losing any significant detail.
-The focus here should be on *reduction*: taking something complex and unwieldy and turning it into something small and useful for study or your own writing.
-You are an information miner, removing only the valuable materials from a pile of ore.
+The focus, then, is on *reduction*: taking something complex and unwieldy and turning it into something small and useful for study or your own writing.
 There is a real art to this, and you will become better and faster at this as you practice.
 Over time, you will train your mind to operate in such a way that you will perform these tasks almost unconsciously as you read.